Roger Jowell

-Early life
+Early life and education

-Roger Mark Jowell was born on 26 March 1942 in South Africa, the second son of Emily Katzenellenbogen and Jack Jowell.
-In his youth, he was active in left-wing politics becoming President of Cape Town's Student Representative Council and Vice-President of the National Union of South African Students.
+Roger Mark Jowell was born on 26 March 1942, to a Jewish family in Cape Town, the second son of Emily Katzenellenbogen and Jack Jowell.
+In his youth, he was active in left-wing politics becoming President of Cape Town's Student Representative Council and vice-president of the National Union of South African Students.

 "As soon as I graduated from the University of Cape Town in 1964, I came to Britain – initially just to gain a broader perspective on my life.
 It wasn't that I had to leave, although as President of the Students' Union I'd been heavily involved in student politics and anti-apartheid activities.
 At that time students were more or less immune from prosecution.
 But then things changed, and a few months after I arrived in Britain I got word that many of my close friends had been arrested.
 I realised then that I couldn't go back – it wouldn't have been safe.
 Once I got my British passport, I was able to go back fairly regularly."

 Research career

-In Britain, Jowell was active in anti-apartheid activities and in the Labour Party, becoming Alderman in Camden.
+In Britain, Jowell was active in anti-apartheid activities and in the Labour Party, becoming Alderman in Camden in 1970.
 He began his research career at Research Services Limited, mentored by Mark Abrams.
 In 1969, with Gerald Hoinville he founded the London-based Social and Community Planning Research, which became the National Centre for Social Research, He led the organisation for over 30 years.

 At Social and Community Planning Research, Jowell established the long-running survey series British Social Attitudes and was closely involved as author and editor in its first nineteen annual reports.
 He co-directed the British Election Study from 1983 to 2000 and was the founding chair of the International Social Survey Programme from 1984 to 1989.
 His interest in high quality comparative research grew and in 2002, he and Max Kaase established the European Social Survey alongside a group of leading international experts.